Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Adaptive mesh refinement: Indicators and their prediction in time

 \section{Adaptive mesh refinement: Indicators and their prediction in time}

-Indicators are flags that correspond to each grid point and determine whether to refine or coarsen the mesh.
+\editAll{Indicators are flags that correspond to each grid point and determine} {Indicators are spatial fields that determine at each grid point} whether to refine or coarsen the mesh.
 This section presents the indicators for adaptivity and shows how indicators are propagated forward in time ahead of the simulation in order to predict the regions of the mesh that need to be refined and derefined.
 We consider an abstract setting; hence the discussion is general and applicable beyond the RFP equation, which is otherwise the focus of this work.
 First, we present how the indicators are computed, and then we propose an approach for the prediction of indicators.